WICG/display-locking/explainers/hidden-content-explainer.md

    value is used, the browser
    will make the affected content searchable by user-agent algorithms such as find-in-page.
-When the user-agent wants to scroll this hidden content into view, the browser will automatically remove the `hidden` attribute from the element to reveal it.
+When the user-agent wants to scroll this hidden content into view, the it will automatically remove the `hidden` attribute from the element to reveal it.

 2. The `beforematch` event is fired before the browser removes the